Pitching and article tips before you write

 An example subject line would be: "PITCH: Facebook ad expert with tips on how to leverage your page reach".
 This helps us match your ideas based on our content calendar.

 Bylines: We do not accept promotional pitches nor promotional links within articles.
 All articles are accompanied by a byline in which the author may supply a related promo backlink.

-If your pitch has been accepted, please prepare to submit your draft within 14 days of assignment.
-We fully expect your work to be original and fact-checked.
+If your pitch is accepted, please prepare to submit your draft within 14 days.
+Your work must be original and fact-checked.
 We reserve the right to edit or remove your work as fit for TSC voice and goals.
 All articles must meet the following guidelines:

 Word Count: Minimum 750 words

 Voice & Language: The Sow Collective delivers resourceful information to entrepreneurs in a casual, yet technical voice.
 Please use American English and the Oxford comma in your work.

-- Links: Articles should include high-quality links.
-To determine a link's spam score, refer to Moz Open Site Explorer.
+Links: Articles should include high-quality links.
+To determine a link's spam score, refer to Moz Link Explorer.

 While we try our best to acknowledge every pitch, if you haven't heard from us in 2 weeks, we welcome you to to pitch elsewhere.